AgentLeak: A Benchmark for Internal-Channel Privacy Leakage in Multi-Agent LLM Systems: Evaluation and Results

 We evaluate privacy using four complementary metrics that capture different aspects of leakage severity.

 \textbf{Exact Leakage Rate (ELR):} Did at least one sensitive field leak?
 Binary, intuitive, scenario-level.

 \textbf{Weighted Leakage Score (WLS):} Severity-weighted sum of leaks.
 SSN and diagnosis get weight 1.0; credit cards 0.95; salary and financials 0.8; email and phone 0.5.
-WLS captures not just whether leakage occurred, but how bad it was. \textit{Note:} Our current trace pipeline records binary channel-level leakage (leaked/not leaked per channel) rather than per-field leakage attribution.
-We therefore report results primarily using ELR and CLR, which operate on binary channel flags.
-Computing field-level WLS requires per-field attribution across channels, which is supported by the framework but was not enabled in the current large-scale evaluation due to computational cost.
-We leave full WLS analysis to future work.
+WLS captures not just whether leakage occurred, but how bad it was.

+\begin{hlblock} \textit{Scope and streamlined reporting.} Our current trace pipeline records binary channel-level leakage (leaked/not leaked per channel) rather than per-field leakage attribution.
+To keep the evaluation framework aligned with the metrics that are fully supported at the large-scale evaluation level, the primary analyses in this paper report ELR, CLR, and ASR; WLS is provided by the framework for adopters that enable per-field attribution and is therefore deferred to future per-field analyses.
+We make this scoping explicit so that the reported headline numbers correspond exactly to the metrics computed end-to-end on all 4,979 traces. \end{hlblock}

 \textbf{Channel Leakage Rate (CLR):} Proportion of traces in which at least one sensitive field leaked through a given channel.
 Helps identify which pathways are protected and which are not.

 \textbf{Attack Success Rate (ASR):} Proportion of adversarial scenarios (A1/A2 only) in which at least one sensitive field was successfully extracted through any channel.
 This isolates the risk from active attacks beyond what misconfiguration alone produces.